LuciPannacotta/LuciPannacotta/README.md

 i like jojos, omori, etc i am lazy to say more but that's the basic my fav characters are fugo and basil :P

-If I don't answer the messages it's because I'm very embarrassed and it's hard for me.
+If I don't answer the messages it's because I'm very embarrassed and it's hard for me

+*english is not my first language so sorry if i make mistakes*

 ***i am not goin to give any other of my accounts so***